thoughtspot/thoughtspot.github.io/_complex-search/aggregation-flexible.md

 The formula uses a sub-query to perform the custom aggregation.
 If the sub-query is at a courser grain, result column is simply added to the result of original query.
-Roll-up or _re-aggregation_ is used when the sub-query is at a finer grain than the original query
+Roll-up or _reaggregation_ is used when the sub-query is at a finer grain than the original query

 This is particularly useful for comparison analysis.